Adil Khan (footballer): Bharat

 He joined the newly formed I-League team Bharat for the 2014–15 season but prior to the season beginning, endured a season-ending injury.
 Initially, he chose not to have an operation but the result was missing out on the entire season where his team finished last and was later disbanded.
 He would eventually undergo surgery in the off-season.

 Lonestar Kashmir

-After recovering from the injury he sustained while with Bharat, Khan signed with I-League 2nd Division side Lonestar Kashmir on a 3-month deal to play in the 2015–16 season.
+After recovering from the injury he sustained while with Bharat, Khan signed with I-League 2 side Lonestar Kashmir on a 3-month deal to play in the 2015–16 season.
 He would feature for his team in the group stage and later in the final round but could only help his team finish 6th and last in the final round after qualifying form the group.

 Dempo

 After finishing the season with Lonestar Kashmir, he signed a short-term deal with Dempo to play in the Goa Professional League, a state level tournament.
 His team however, did not participate in the top-tier I-League during the season.